|

 The history of eggnog dates back to Medieval England around the 13th century.
 It was known as a milky ale drink called “posset.”
 Because these ingredients were expensive, it was a more common beverage for the wealthy and reserved for toasting special occasions.

 Eggnog became a holiday drink when it came to America in the 1700’s.
 Because farming was the way of life for most, cows and chickens abounded and eggnog became a regularly sipped beverage.
-In fact, you can still find George Washington’s recipe for homemade raw eggnog (heavy on the alcohol).
+In fact, you can still find George Washington’s recipe for homemade raw eggnog (heavy on alcohol).

 simple raw eggnog recipe